 The definition of “service animal” is the important part.
 A service animal is (usually) a dog that has been individually trained to do work or perform tasks for an individual with a disability.
 The tasks performed by the dog must be directly related to the person’s disability.
 The ADA makes a specific distinction between a service animal and an emotional support animal.
 A service animal has been trained to do a specific job.
 The US Department of Justice website addresses this question specifically and concludes that an emotional support animal “provides comfort just by being with a person.
 Because they have not been trained to perform a specific job or task, they do not qualify as service animals under the ADA.”

 By definition, an emotional support dog is not a service animal.
-This is because either the Unit Owner does not have a disability, the dog is not trained to do a specific task to manage that disability, or both.
-Because the animal is not a service animal protected by the ADA, a developer or condominium or homeowners association may treat it like any other animal in the building.
-This could mean banning it, or requiring it to wear a muzzle, or whatever else the board would do for any other similar dog.
+This is because the dog is not trained to do a specific task to manage the Unit Owners’ disability.
+The association still has to permit an emotional support animal.
+But a developer or condominium or homeowners association may require the service animal to behave just like any other animal in the building.
+This could mean requiring it to always be on a leash, not bark or cause noise, or whatever else the board would do for any other similar animal.